 Going solar has never been more affordable.
 Costs have plummeted in recent years with the price of panels and inverters falling more than 75% since the end of 2009.
 Meanwhile, electricity prices have continued to skyrocket.
 It’s little wonder that, these days, it’s lower income and regional families that are most likely to have rooftop solar installed.

 Along with plummeting prices, Federal policies such as the Renewable Energy Target help reduce up-front investment costs for residential installs, and state-based feed-in-tariffs (FiTs) that compensate solar owners for the electricity they feed back into the grid can help systems pay for themselves more quickly.
-However, many of these FiTs are coming to an end, you can find tips on how to plan for life after FiTs here.
+However, many of these FiTs have come to an end, but you can find tips on how to best manage after FiTs here.
 Meanwhile, Solar Citizens is also campaigning for a mandated fair price for solar - sign the petition here!

 What does the future hold for Australian solar?

 The future is looking very sunny!
 A recent report from Morgan Stanley suggests a likely market of 2.4 million new solar households in the National Electricity Market, which covers Queensland, New South Wales, Victoria, South Australia and Tasmania.